* Expects CEO appointment soon

-The lender, which is expected to release second-quarter results on Aug.
+Home Capital, which is expected to release second-quarter results on Aug.
 2, said its expenses would increase by C$233 million ($179 million) before taxes, which includes C$210 million in costs related to its recent liquidity issue.

 Home Capital also said it received conditional listing approval from the Toronto Stock Exchange for Berkshire's initial investment of C$153.2 million for a stake of about 20 percent.

-Shares in Home Capital were up 3 percent to C$17.70 at 1105 EST. ($1 = 1.3009 Canadian dollars) (Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Saumyadeb Chakrabarty and Clive McKeef)
+($1 = 1.3009 Canadian dollars) (Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Saumyadeb Chakrabarty and Clive McKeef)